nashwaan/xml-js/README.md

   --no-attr            Attributes of elements will be ignored.
   --no-text            Texts of elements will be ignored.
   --no-cdata           Cdata of elements will be ignored.
+  --no-doctype         Doctype of elements will be ignored.
   --no-comment         Comments of elements will be ignored.
-  --trim               Whitespaces surrounding texts will be trimmed.
+  --trim               Any whitespaces surrounding texts will be trimmed.
   --compact            JSON is in compact form.
   --sanitize           Special xml characters will be replaced with entity codes.
   --native-type        Numbers and boolean will be converted (coreced) to native type instead of text.
   --always-children    Every element will always contain sub-elements (applicable if --compact is not set).
   --text-key           To change the default 'text' key.
   --cdata-key          To change the default 'cdata' key.
+  --doctype-key        To change the default 'doctype' key.
   --comment-key        To change the default 'comment' key.
   --attributes-key     To change the default 'attributes' key.
   --declaration-key    To change the default 'declaration' key.